Skip to main content

 A memorandum of understanding (MOU) is a cooperative agreement between two parties that can include general terms and goals and is not intended to be legally binding.
 A memorandum of agreement (MOA) is a more detailed business document often created just before a legally binding contract.

-What should be included in a memorandum of understanding?
+What is included in a memorandum of understanding?

 Some key features will always be included in a memorandum of understanding, even though each MOU differs.
 This includes the names of the parties involved, the details of the project on which they are agreeing, the full scope of the project, and the individual roles and responsibilities.